designedmind/2017/CFP.md

 and feelings.
-While we intuit strongly that these things could somehow happen without &ldquo;real&rdquo; consciousness inside, we remain curiously oblivious to the fact that if we are able to talk about consciousness at all &mdash; if &ldquo;consciousness talk&rdquo; is ever to be about &ldquo;actualc onsciousness&rdquo; &mdash; then the latter must be a psychological mechanism taking place in the physical world.
+While we intuit strongly that these things could somehow happen without &ldquo;real&rdquo; consciousness inside, we remain curiously oblivious to the fact that if we are able to talk about consciousness at all &mdash; if &ldquo;consciousness talk&rdquo; is ever to be about &ldquo;actual consciousness&rdquo; &mdash; then the latter must be a psychological mechanism taking place in the physical world.

 It is therefore this feature of our phenotype &mdash; elaborate behaviour